mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 One possibility is to one-hot encode categorical features into numerical ones.
 Since the time complexity of fitting a tree scales linearly with the number of features, this doesn't hurt performance catastrophically.
 In fact, the _scikit-learn_ implementation [still doesn't support](https://scikit-learn.org/stable/modules/tree.html#tree-algorithms:~:text=Able%20to%20handle%20both%20numerical%20and%20categorical%20data.%20However%2C%20the%20scikit%2Dlearn%20implementation%20does%20not%20support%20categorical%20variables%20for%20now.) categorical features directly and requires numerical encoding.
 One-hot encoding shifts the complexity from combinations in each split to the tree structure: many splits are required to capture a relationship that is true for a group of category levels of a feature.
-Moreover, the encoding process makes the `X` feature matrix much larger in memory.
+Moreover, the encoding process makes the `X` feature matrix larger in memory.

 In the CART-based family of decision tree algorithms, a categorical split may consider one category at a time (one _vs_ rest) or combinations of categories.
 The problem is that there are $2^{d-1} - 1$ possible combinations of categories, where $d$ is the number of levels (distinct categories) in a feature.